aaronhurt/zfs-replicate/README.md

 ## Warning

-Replicating a root dataset to a remote will rewrite the remote pool with forced replication.
+Replicating to a root dataset will rewrite the remote pool with forced replication.
 This script will create a true 1:1 copy of the source dataset in the destination dataset with default options.

 The configuration `REPLICATE_SETS="zpoolOne:zpoolTwo"` will result in `zpoolTwo` being a 1:1 copy of `zpoolOne` and may